C++ Templates

 1.2 Template Template Parameters

-A template template parameter is a template parameter that is itself a template.
-This allows you to pass a template (not an instantiation) as an argument.
+• Template param that is itself a template.
+Pass a template (not an instantiation) as argument.

 #include <vector>